 Overall, tramadol HCl is seen as a weak opioid analgesic which has been on the market for many years (4, 13, 15, 21, 22).
 Its properties and characteristics have been extensively researched for the treatment of many types of pain, including moderate to moderately severe, acute and chronic pain (5, 8, 12-14, 21, 23).
 Recent Cochrane reviews and other systematic analyses have demonstrated its effectiveness in neuropathic pain, chronic low back pain, cancer pain, osteoarthritis and post-operative pain, although there were concerns in patients with rheumatoid arthritis (2, 3, 23-27).
-(5, 8, 9, 12).
+There are issues though with the actual level of clinical benefit seen versus other treatments for pain and its adverse effects profile including most commonly nausea, vomiting, dizziness and constipation (5, 8, 9, 12).
+As a result, patients do discontinue treatment.
 Research has also shown that tramadol HCl monotherapy does not always offer adequate pain relief in patients with cancer (2, 15).

-The use of tramadol has increased appreciably in recent years with more than 18 million prescriptions now written annually in the US alone (13, 28)(6).
-In Australia, for instance, the significant increase in the use of opioids during the past two decades resulted in an increase in opioid-related hospitalisation as well as deaths due to accidental poisoning (29). opioids (8, 22).
-Due to the increase in tramadol HCl consumption including the growing abuse of tramadol, the World Health Organization’s (WHO) Expert Committee on Drug Dependence has supported a move to critically review the status quo of tramadol HCl and encouraged countries to introduce further controls if needed to reduce abuse (15, 22).
-(6)Clinics have also been established across countries, including South Africa, to address patients’ addiction to tramadol (30).
+Despite concerns, the use of tramadol has increased appreciably in recent years with more than 18 million prescriptions now written annually in the US alone (13, 28) and, as mentioned, appreciable use in LMICs (6).
+However in Australia, for instance, the significant increase in the use of opioids during the past two decades resulted in an increase in opioid-related hospitalisation as well as deaths due to accidental poisoning (29).
+In addition in a number of African and Middle Eastern countries, data have shown an increase in the prevalence of tramadol misuse, contrary to previously reported lower tendencies towards misuse of tramadol as compared to other opioids (8, 22).
+Due to the increase in tramadol HCl consumption including the growing abuse of tramadol, the WHO Expert Committee on Drug Dependence has supported a move to critically review the status quo of tramadol HCl and encouraged countries to introduce further controls if needed to reduce abuse (15, 22).
+However, to date tramadol has not been scheduled by the Expert Committee (6).
+Clinics have also been established across countries, including South Africa, to address patients’ addiction to tramadol (30).

-Tramadol HCl was listed as a Step 2 level in the WHO guidelines for the management of cancer-related pain; however, this is no longer the case (31).
-Tramadol has also been listed in the Standard Treatment Guidelines and Essential Medicines List (STG/EML) for Primary Health Care (PHC) in South Africa (32, 33).
+Tramadol HCl was listed as a Step 2 level in the WHO guidelines for the management of cancer-related pain; however, this is no longer the case with recommendations generally for opiods as well as non-opiods for persistent or increasing mild to moderate pain (31).
+Tramadol HCl has also been listed in the Standard Treatment Guidelines and Essential Medicines List (STG/EML) for Primary Health Care (PHC) in South Africa (32, 33).
 In the latter, tramadol HCl is indicated for the management of pain in opportunistic infection treatment in adults as well as for chronic non-cancer pain and chronic cancer pain (33).In the STGs/EML for Hospital Level (Adults) in South Africa, tramadol is indicated for peri-operative, post-operative, Zoster, renal calculi and opiate withdrawal (34).